 Derivative financial instruments recorded at fair value on a recurring basis are comprised of interest rate lock commitments, forward commitments, interest rate swap agreements, and foreign exchange contracts.
 The fair values of interest rate lock commitments are calculated using a discounted cash flow approach utilizing inputs such as the fall-out ratio.
 The fall-out ratio is derived from the Bank's internal data and is adjusted using significant management judgment as to the percentage of loans which are currently in a lock position which will ultimately not close.
 Interest rate lock commitments are deemed Level 3 measurements as significant unobservable inputs and management judgment are required.
 The fair values of forward commitments are deemed Level 2 measurements as they are primarily based on quoted prices from the secondary market based on the settlement date of the contracts, interpolated or extrapolated, if necessary, to estimate a fair value as of the end of the reporting period.
 The fair values of interest rate swap agreements are also calculated using a discounted cash flow approach and utilize inputs such as the London Interbank Offered Rate ("LIBOR") swap curve, effective date, maturity date, notional amount, and stated interest rate.
-Interest rate swap agreements are deemed Level 3 measurements as significant unobservable inputs and management judgment are required.
-The fair values of foreign exchange contracts are calculated using the Bank's multi-currency accounting system which utilizes contract-specific information such as the spot rates of specific currency and yield curves.
+Interest rate swap agreements are calculated using the Bank's multi-currency accounting system which utilizes contract-specific information such as currency, maturity date, contractual amount, and strike price, along with market data information such as the spot rates of specific currency and yield curves.
 Foreign exchange contracts are deemed Level 2 measurements because while they are valued using the Bank's multi-currency accounting system, significant management judgment or estimation is not required.

 The Company is exposed to credit risk if borrowers or counterparties fail to perform.
 The Company seeks to minimize credit risk through credit approvals, limits, monitoring procedures, and collateral requirements.
-The Company generally enters into transactions with borrowers and counterparties that carry high-quality credit ratings.
+The Company generally enters into transactions with borrowers and counterparties that carry highquality credit ratings.
 Credit risk associated with borrowers or counterparties as well as the Company's non-performance risk is factored into the determination of the fair value of derivative financial instruments.